Welcome

 Moving right along here.

-Good times are had Tuesdays at Mistral, Wednesdays at Cordavi, and soon to be Fridays at
+Good times are had Tuesdays at Mistral, Wednesdays at Cordavi, and soon to be Fridays at Upstairs.

 NMC Fundraiser Thursday the 5th of April.
-Come see the Kopaja Quintet with Bill Carson as well as
+Come see the Kopaja Quintet with Bill Carson as well as the

-Baxter, and Unbegrenzt.
+and Unbegrenzt.
 All have donated their talents for this night to raise money for music.
 YEAH!

 March 2, 2007